amitkrxyz/bihar-smart-meter/Readme.md

-# sbpdcl-smart-meter
+# bihar-smart-meter
-> View your SBPDCL electricity smart balance effortlessly with this python script.
+> View your electricity smart balance effortlessly with this python script.

 ## Usage